ConnorGray/path_finding/README.md

 # path_finding

 A pathfinding library for Dart

-Find it on pub at https://pub.dartlang.org/packages/path_finding
+Find it on pub at https://pub.dartlang.org/packages/path_finding.

+View the online demo at https://connorgray.github.io/path_finding/demo/build/web/

 To use it in your project add
 ```
 path_finding: ">=0.3.0 <0.4.0"
 ```
-to your pubspec.yaml under depencies.
+to your pubspec.yaml depencies.

 # Examples